kuprik23/james/emersa-gui/README.md

 ### Secure Token Storage

-EMERSA integrates with the James AI security system for secure credential storage using Windows DPAPI encryption.
+EMERSA integrates with the CYBERCAT security system for secure credential storage using Windows DPAPI encryption.

 ## Architecture